 San Martín de Trevejo is a beautiful little town.
 The main tourist destination in Sierra de Gata is also, I’d dare say, one of the prettiest rural destinations in northern Extremadura.
-Here, you can see quirky traditional architecture, enjoy some great local food, swim in a natural pool, do some walking routes, and hear a secret minority language most Spaniards don’t even know it exists.
+Here, you can see quirky traditional architecture, enjoy some great local food, swim in a natural pool, do some walking routes, and hear a secret minority language most Spaniards don’t even know exists.

 This article is NOT sponsored.
 That means: